 Can I still collect unemployment benefits if my hours have been reduced?

-Individuals who work reduced hours due to the COVID-19 pandemic may still be eligible to collect partial unemployment benefits if your gross earnings are less than the weekly benefit amount.
+Individuals who work reduced hours may still be eligible to collect partial unemployment benefits if your gross earnings are less than the weekly benefit amount.
 You must continue to file your weekly certification and report any of your wages in the week they were earned, not received.
 Wages earned may reduce your unemployment benefit.

 See additional FAQ from the Virginia Employment Commission about unemployment benefits.